 People who sweat easily (it's a strong diaphoretic), deficiency type asthma, weak constitution, hypertension, or heart disease .
 Avoid large doses .

-The flowers of ephedra are either male or female (dioecious) .
+Each ephedra plant is either a male or a female (dioecious) .

 Habitat Ecology, and Distribution:

 Ephedra can be found growing on sandy shores in temperate climates in both the east and west hemispheres .
-It is reportedly a very adaptable plant, which adds to an already simple morphological characteristics leading to some difficulty in identification of this herb [5, 7].
+It's reportedly very adaptable —, especially for a plant so morphological simple.
+This ability to adapt makes identification of this herb difficult at times [5, 7].

 Harvesting Collection, and Preparation:

-An anyphalactic reaction results from a systemic release of inflammatory mediators from the mast cells and basophils .
+An anaphylactic reaction results from a systemic release of inflammatory mediators from the mast cells and basophils .
 In modern emergency medicine, the immediate treatment for this is an intramuscular injection of epinephrine .
-Epinephrine is a mixed alpha- and beta- adrenergic receptor agonist, and works by alleviating allergen-induced inflammatory, and other physiological effects .
+Epinephrine is a mixed alpha- and beta-adrenergic receptor agonist and works by alleviating allergen-induced inflammatory, and other physiological effects .

-Ephedra contains alkaloids very similar in structure and function to epiniphrine, with the most significant one likely being ephedrine.
-Similar to epinephrine, ephedrine possesses both alpha- and beta- adrenergic receptor agonist actions , and thus may possess similar actions towards the anti-anaphylactic actions of the emergency medicine epinephrine.
+Ephedra contains alkaloids very similar in structure and function to epinephrine, with the most significant one likely being ephedrine.
+Similar to epinephrine, ephedrine possesses both alpha- and beta- adrenergic receptor agonist actions and thus may sustain similar actions towards the anti-anaphylactic effects of the emergency medicine epinephrine.

-The alpha adrenergic receptor agonist effects cause vasoconstriction of the blood vessels which then reduce systemic vasodilation and alleviate hypotension and possible hypotensive shock, as well as reducing erythema, urticaria, and angioedema .
+The alpha adrenergic receptor agonist effects cause vasoconstriction of the blood vessels which then reduce systemic vasodilation and alleviate hypotension and possible hypotensive shock, as well as lowering erythema, urticaria, and angioedema .

-The beta adrenergic receptor agonist activity dilates brnchial airways, increases the force of myocardial contraction (positive inotropy), and increases heart rate.
-This results in a significant increase in cardiac output, and can reduce the severity of Ig-E mediated reactions via mast cells.
+The beta-adrenergic receptor agonist activity dilates bronchial airways, increases the force of myocardial contraction (positive inotropy), and increases heart rate.
+This results in a significant increase in cardiac output and can reduce the severity of Ig-E mediated reactions via mast cells.
 [23, 24].

-Although the actions of ephedrine and epinephrine on the alpha and beta adrenergic receptors, application is generally very different.
-It is imossible to inject ephedra intramuscularly without laboratory intervention, its use in the absence of epinephrine, or for more mild anaphylactic reactions, may warrent ephedras use in an emergency setting.
+Although the actions of ephedrine and epinephrine on the alpha and beta adrenergic receptors, the application is generally very different.
+It is impossible to inject ephedra intramuscularly without laboratory intervention, its use in the absence of epinephrine, or for milder anaphylactic reactions, may warrant ephedras use in an emergency setting.
 In minor incidents, ephedra appears to offer a valuable treatment, especially in the way of bronchial asthma as further indicated through its long traditional usage.